muaadh99/muaadh99/README.md

 # 💫 About Me

 **Software Engineer** passionate about building secure, scalable, and intelligent systems.
-**Cybersecurity & AI enthusiast** with hands-on experience in developing AI-driven security platforms and integrating machine learning models into real-world applications[1].
+**Cybersecurity & AI enthusiast** with hands-on experience in developing AI-driven security platforms and integrating machine learning models into real-world applications.

 ---